 Pets (all cats and dogs in the infested home) should be treated.
-Ask your veterinarian about insect growth regulators.
+Ask your veterinarian about insect growth regulators and other treatments.

 Vacuum the infested area thoroughly including: carpets, floors, baseboards, mattresses, bed frames, and other furniture; and properly dispose of vacuum contents.
 The areas pets frequently sleep or rest should be cleaned/vacuumed as well.

-By dehumidifying the infested area, you suppress flea populations, kill fleas and flea larvae.
+Dehumidifying the infested area suppresses flea populations, kill fleas and flea larvae.
 Try to keep the relative humidity below 50% in the infested area for a couple of days.
-However, lowering the humidity level may be harmful to some people, so you may want to avoid the area until this type of treatment ends and humidity levels return to normal.
+However, lowering the humidity level may be harmful to some people, so you may want to avoid the treatment area until this type of treatment ends and humidity levels return to normal.